Elpidio Laguna-Diaz Memorial Scholarship for Study Abroad

 How to Apply:

 All majors and minors in the Department of Spanish and Portuguese Studies are eligible to apply.
 By January 14, please submit a 500 word essay describing the relevance of proposed study abroad experience to your personal and professional goals.
-In addition to the essay, students should submit a resume and documents from the accredited study abroad program they wish to attend.
+In addition to the essay, students should submit a resume, an official description of the accredited study abroad program they wish to attend, their acceptance letter and/or any documents submitted for the program's application.
 All applications should be submitted via email to the Department administrator, Ms. Harolina Menchon by January 14.
-For questions, contact Ms. Harolina Menchon at email@example.com.
+For questions, contact Ms. Harolina Menchon at firstname.lastname@example.org.

 Elpidio Laguna Diaz, longtime professor and chair of the Department of Spanish and Portuguese Studies was a gentleman and a scholar, a man of great erudition and the author of three books.
 In 2008 he was inducted into the “Orden de los Descubridores” by the National Collegiate Hispanic Honor Society for his outstanding contributions to Hispanism in the US.
 He was also an inspirational teacher.
 He and his beloved wife Asela built the modern Department of Spanish and Portuguese and made it one distinguished by faculty research and dedication to teaching.
 One of Elpidio’s students once observed that “Professor Laguna could get me to take a course on counting sand if he were teaching it.”
 There is no higher tribute to a scholar and a teacher than to have inspired his students in this way, to pass on his learning and his passion to successive generations.
 And it is with these goals in mind that the Laguna-Diaz family established this memorial scholarship, along with the generous donations of family, friends and alumni, in order to help students in the Department of Spanish and Portuguese fund their Study Abroad travel experiences.